 Instructions

-- In a small mixing bowl, stir the buttermilk and 2 cups of the oatmeal together.
-Set aside for one hour.
+- In a small mixing bowl, stir together the buttermilk and 2 cups of the rolled oats.
+Set aside for one hour to soften.
+Toast the walnuts in the oven while the oats are soaking.
+(See: How To Roast Walnuts for step-by-step instructions.)

 - Add the oatmeal/buttermilk mixture and toasted walnuts to the flour mixture, and stir with a fork until combined.
 You may need use your hands to work it all together.

 - Form the dough into a 6-inch disc that is about 2 inches high.
 Using a serrated knife, cut an X in the top of the disc.
-If desired, brush with a bit of buttermilk and sprinkle additional oats on top.
+If desired, brush with a bit of additional buttermilk and sprinkle a small handful of oats over the top.

-- Bake in a cast iron pan or on a parchment-covered baking sheet for 45-55 minutes or until a toothpick inserted in the center comes out clean.
+- Bake at 400℉ in a cast iron pan or on a parchment-covered baking sheet for 45-55 minutes, until a toothpick inserted in the center comes out clean.
 If the bread starts to brown too much, a piece of foil tented over the top will prevent further browning.

 Irish soda bread can dry out quickly.
 Wrapped up tightly in aluminum foil or plastic wrap, it will keep at room temperature for around 3-4 days.
 You can also freeze it to prevent it from getting stale.